-Table 3-37: Rotate Left then Mask-Insert Instructions
+Table 3-37: Rotate Left then Mask-Insert Instructions ------------- ---

-Mnemonic Name Operation Operand Syntax Rotate Left t Instructions hen Mask-Insert Immediate The masked result of left-rotating (rS) the number of bits specified b SH is inserted into rA.
-The mask is specified by operands MB and M rlwimi Rotate Left Word Immediate then Mask Insert CR0 is not updated. rA,rS,SH,MB,ME rlwimi.
+Mnemonic Name Operation Operand Syntax Rotate Left then Mask-Insert Immediate Instructions The masked result of left-rotating (rS) the number of bits specified by SH is inserted into rA.
+The mask is specified by operands MB and ME. rlwimi Rotate Left Word Immediate then Mask Insert CR0 is not updated. rA,rS,SH,MB,ME rlwimi.
 Rotate Left Word Immediate then Mask Insert and Record CR0 is updated to reflect the result.